-There are many requirements in order to use essential oils in an manufacturing process.
+There are many requirements in order to use essential oils in a manufacturing process.

-Using essential oils in flavour formulation, perfume compounding or cosmetics should not induce any defect into the finished product.
+Using essential oils in flavour formulation, perfume compounding or cosmetics should not induce any defect in the finished product.
 Therefore, it’s « essential » to respect several quality control processes.

 1/ Essential oils ready to use

 2 key steps should be followed to turn a raw essential oil into a high quality one: an oil at the right price and ready to use.